List of Serbia Billie Jean King Cup team representatives

 This is a list of tennis players who have represented the Serbia Billie Jean King Cup team in an official Billie Jean King Cup match.
 Also included are those who played for the Yugoslavia Fed Cup team or the Serbia and Montenegro Fed Cup team.
 Serbia are considered a direct successor of both those teams and share their historical records.
 The player's win–loss record is their combined total, so may include ties played for Serbia while they were known as their previous names.
 For players who have competed for other nations, only matches played under the Serbian or its previous team flags are included.
 Players are ordered by the team they debuted for.

 Key

-Lists are correct as of 12 April 2025, after the tie against the Croatia.
+Lists are correct as of 11 April 2026, after the tie against the France.